-We begin the semester working on student facility with Middle English, the variety of English in which the majority of the literary texts we’ll be reading were written.
-Alongside that, we will perform initial readings of one Anglo-Norman Breton lai by Marie de France (translated into Modern English) and of one Middle English Breton lai.
-These will be a touchstone for us as we develop our interpretive tools by reading some thing theory (as introduced a decade ago by Bill Brown), some vibrant materialism (as presented by Jane Bennett last year in her book Vibrant Matter, the first half of which we will read this semester), and some actor-network theory (as promoted by Bruno Latour, whose ideas we will approach in the second half of the semester).
-Simultaneously, we will be reading Middle English and Anglo-Norman Breton lais (most of them anonymous, other than those written by Marie).
-Midway through the class, just after Fall Break, we will be visited by Jeffrey Cohen, Professor of English at George Washington University, who has been a very active proponent of object-oriented approaches to medieval literature.
-He will come to our class one evening and the next will be presenting a public lecture on “Feeling Stone” as part of the English department’s Visiting Scholar series.
+We begin the semester working on ways to understand Middle English, the variety of English in which the majority of the literary texts we’ll be reading were written.
+(We will read some medieval texts in Modern English translation, while others we will read in Middle English.)
+Alongside that, we will perform initial readings of one Anglo-Norman Breton lai by Marie de France (translated into Modern English) and of one anonymous Middle English Breton lai.
+These will be a touchstone for us as we develop our interpretive tools by reading some vibrant materialism (as presented by Jane Bennett in her book Vibrant Matter, the first half of which we will read this semester) and some historical materialism (as practiced by Caroline Walker Bynum, whose ideas we will encounter in the second half of the semester).
+Simultaneously, we will be reading Middle English and Anglo-Norman romances, Breton lais, conduct texts, exemplary narratives, and saint’s lives.

-Before that, you will write one short essay, making a first stab at deploying some of the new approaches we’ve discussed to one of the literary texts you’ve read at that point.
+You will write one short essay in the first half of the semester, trying out on one text what it feels like to deploy some of the new approaches we’re discussing.
 After a midterm exam, we will shift focus to the final research project.
 (You will also produce and share with/perform a creative project for the class at the end of the semester.)
 The last third of the semester will be full of many literary texts, having equipped ourselves by that point with a range of object-oriented approaches to apply to these texts.